SSWConsulting/SSW.Rules.Content/rules/use-ai-to-generate-spec-reviews/rule.md

 Upon completion, gather the information based on my answers and then:

-1. provide me the specification review.
+1. provide me the Specification Review.
 Also include the current state of the solution.
 Be sure to include detailed explanations of each section, adding why we recommend the approach and what the benefits are.